SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 148. - *Snilloc's Snowball Storm* © (V,S) level 2 Evocation [UB]

 A flurry of magic snowballs erupts from a point you choose within range.
-Each creature in a 5-foot-radius sphere centered on that point must make a Dexterity saving throw.
-A creature takes 3d6 cold damage on a failed save, or half as much damage on a successful one.
-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.
+Each creature in a 3x3 cube centered on that point must make a Dexterity saving throw.
+A creature takes 3d8 cold damage on a failed save, or half as much damage on a successful one.
+When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

 # 149. - Spider Climb (V,S) level 2 Transmutation [Concentration] [SOL]